February is Pet Dental Health Month!

 - Weight loss or doesn’t seem to have their usual appetite

-3. Our Gillette Veterinarians’ big concern about dental disease are that it can lead to other health issues in dogs and cats.
+3. Our Gillette Veterinarians’ big concern about dental disease is that it can lead to other health issues in dogs and cats.

 If your pet goes unchecked for dental disease, they are at a higher risk for heart, kidney, and liver disease!
 Periodontal disease can destroy bone and tissue that can cause jaw fractures.